Logo light mode the Fabryk

 Savoring a delicious and somewhat rare (outside of Italy) American pizza, with fries and a hot dog (wurstel) - Ryan couldn't even muster the courage to try it

 On the way back we stopped at Mamo’s, the only gay bar in the city (sad but true).
-Here you can drink and eat for really good prices and they also do some weekly events like karaoke and single night.
+Here you can drink and eat for perfect prices, and they also do some weekly events like karaoke and single night.

 Day 2 was chilled.
 I went to an Italian discount supermarket (I also missed these a lot) and got a bit carried away buying so much food, wine, and cakes.
 I bought all the ingredients to make a carbonara for lunch and a Salty cake (torta salata for dinner).
 I will let the pictures below speak themselves 😜 (I should be a chef).
 We also had a nice workout in McFit in Bergamo.
 It is just outside the city but easily reachable with an electric ride-share scooter, which are becoming more prevalent in the city.